juzeon/wp-3d-pony/README.md

 ## Texture

-The plugin includes two example texture:
+The plugin includes two textures as examples:

 `wp-content/plugins/wp-3d-pony/live2dw/assets/pony/texture.png`: A Rainbow Dash one, used as default.